mslinn/creategem/README.md

 - Creates a test infrastructure based on `rspec`.
 - Your gem can be publicly released to `rubygems.org`.
 - Optionally create the gem as:
+  - A plain old gem.
-  - A Jekyll plugin (tag, block tag).
+  - A Jekyll plugin (tag or block tag).

 The following features are still in development, so they probably do not work yet: